 When it comes to clay barring a car, cleaning and maintenance after the process is just as important as the process itself.
 To ensure that your car looks great after clay barring, it’s important to know what you should do in order to keep it clean and scratch-free.
 The following are some tips for cleaning and maintaining your car after clay barring.

-First and foremost, be sure to thoroughly rinse off the surface of the car with water after clay barring.
+First and foremost, be sure to thoroughly rinse off the surface of the car with water after clay barring or mist with your detail spray and wipe clean.
 This will help remove any excess product from the surface and make sure that no traces of clay remain on the paintwork.
 It’s also important to use a soft microfiber towel when drying off the surface so that no scratches occur.
 After this, apply a wax or sealant of your choice to protect the paintwork from dirt, grime, and other contaminants.

 The next step is to inspect your car for any remaining contaminants or particles that may have been missed during the clay bar process.
-If any are found, they can be removed with a microfiber cloth or light detailing brush.
+If any are found, they can be removed with a microfiber cloth or light clay bar application.
 Be sure not to use too much pressure when doing this as it could cause damage to the paintwork.
 Additionally, avoid using harsh chemicals such as acetone or alcohol as they can strip away waxes or sealants applied previously.

 Finally, if you want your car’s paintwork to look its best for longer, regular detailing is essential.
-This includes hand washing with a specialized shampoo for cars, applying waxes/sealants regularly (every 4-6 months), and doing an occasional deep clean using products such as degreasers or APC (all-purpose cleaner).
+This includes hand washing with a specialized shampoo for cars, applying waxes/sealants regularly (every 4-6 months), and doing an occasional deep clean using products such as degreasers or APC (all-purpose cleaner) on certain areas.
 Doing these steps will help keep your car looking brand new every day!

 Tips To Make Clay Barring Easier